-The positioner has (2) plug locations on the mounting pedestal for wiring.
-The side egress (Figure 2-3) on the mounting pedestal ships from the factory with a removable plug installed.
-The bottom egress on the mounting pedestal ships from the factory with a plug plate installed.
-To use the bottom egress, the plug plate and the removable plug must be swapped.
-If either egress is not properly sealed, the positioner will leak and become damaged voiding the warranty.
+The side egress ships from the factory with a removable plug installed.
+The bottom egress ships from the factory with a plug plate installed.
+To use the bottom egress, the removable plug from the side egress must be swapped with the plug plate.
+If any egress is not properly sealed, the positioner will leak and become damaged voiding the warranty.

-Figure 2-3 Positioner Plug Locations (PI-150 Shown)
+Figure 2-3 Positioner Plug Locations